bfetler/project_management/README.md

 ### Essential Features of Project Management

 ##### 1. Definition
-*What is a project?*

-An activity with a definite goal within a specified time frame.
+*What is a project?*  An activity with a definite goal within a specified time frame.

 Example Mission Statements
 + Put a man on the moon by the end of the decade.
 (JFK)
-+ Create a way to post your resume online and track who visited it by the end of the semester.
-(Rasmus Lerdof, PHP)
++ Create a way to post your resume online and track who visited it by the end of the year, or until you get a job.
+Maybe 30 people would like to use it.
+(Rasmus Lerdof, PHP creator)
-+ Create an online music service for your friends to share music by the end of semester, and for everyone to share by the end of they year.
++ Create an online service for your friends to share music by the end of semester.

 ##### 2. Project phases
 + Start: